-Ancient castle turns into an oasis when the tide rises
+The ancient castle transforms into an oasis when the tide rises.

 31/10/2020

-One of the most popular tourist attractions in France is the abbey island of Mont-Saint-Michel.
-The uniqueness of the island lies not only in its cultural, historical and architectural value, but also in its location and the ebb and flow of the tides.
+One of the most popular tourist attractions in France is the Mont-Saint-Michel monastery island.
+The island's uniqueness lies not only in its cultural, historical, and architectural value, but also in its location and the ebb and flow of the tides.

-One of the most popular tourist attractions in France, second only to the Eiffel Tower and the Palace of Versailles, is the abbey island of Mont-Saint-Michel, located on a small island in the Manche department, Basse Normandie region.
-The uniqueness of the island lies not only in its cultural and historical value and its beautiful medieval Gothic architecture, but also in its location and the ebb and flow of the tides.
+One of the most popular tourist attractions in France, second only to the Eiffel Tower and the Palace of Versailles, is the Mont-Saint-Michel Abbey, located on a small island in the Manche province, in the Basse Normandy region.
+The island's uniqueness lies not only in its cultural and historical value and stunning medieval Gothic architecture, but also in its location and the ebb and flow of the tides.

-Millions of years ago, this was an inland area but was gradually "carved" by the waves into a lonely rocky island in the middle of the bay and is also the smallest island in France with the name Mont Tombe.
+Millions of years ago, this was a landlocked area that was gradually sculpted by the sea into a solitary rocky island in the bay, and is also the smallest island in France, known as Mont Tombe.

 Trang thông tin du lịch và phong cách sống Travellive+